T10 cricket: T10 leagues

 In 2019, the Caribbean Premier League featured two exhibition women's T10 cricket matches, each played before two of the knockout matches.

 In May 2020, Cricket West Indies announced that the first edition of the Vincy Premier T10 League would start on 22 May 2020 but was postponed due to the COVID-19 pandemic.
 The Vanuatu T10 Blast started one day earlier in Port Vila.
 In June 2020, Sri Lanka Cricket (SLC) announced the commencement of the first edition of the PDC T10 League.
 A number of other minor T10 leagues have been started, such as the Cricket Fiji Vakataukata T10 League and the Malaysia T10 Bash.

-Abu Dhabi T10 League

-The Abu Dhabi T10 league is a T10 league played in the United Arab Emirates.
-It was approved by the ICC.
-The first edition was won by the Kerala Kings.
-In the second edition, the Pakhtoons were defeated by the Northern Warriors.
-In 2019 the Maratha Arabians beat the Deccan Gladiators to win the third edition.
-In 2020, the league hired former ICC Chief Executive Haroon Lorgat in part to help globalize the T10 format.

-The league has seen significant year-on-year growth in viewership and economic value, with the 2021-2022 edition of the tournament having reached 342 million viewers through television and digital streaming, and the league's economic impact now being valued at USD $621.2 million.

-Qatar T10 League

-The Qatar T10 League was founded in Doha and has six teams.
-Shahid Afridi became the league's brand ambassador.
-The league had 24 international cricket players, 12 players from associate countries and Qatar national cricket team players.
-In the first edition, the Falcon Hunters were victorious, beating the Swift Gallopers.
-All of the matches were hosted at the Asian Town International Cricket Stadium Doha.
-In December 2019, the ICC opened an anti-corruption investigation after fixers were caught.